gmichalo/UmlsBERT/README.md

 ## General info

-This is the code that was used of the paper :  [UmlsBERT: Augmenting Contextual Embeddings with a Clinical Metathesaurus](https://arxiv.org/abs/2010.10391).
+This is the code that was used of the paper :  [UmlsBERT: Augmenting Contextual Embeddings with a Clinical Metathesaurus](https://arxiv.org/abs/2010.10391) (NAACL  2021).

 In this work, we introduced UmlsBERT, a contextual embedding model capable of integrating domain knowledge during pre-training.
 It was trained on biomedical corpora and uses the Unified Medical Language System (UMLS) clinical metathesaurus in two ways: